(or, how Metro got out from under the huge operating deficit created by the ten years of the Consent Decree)

 DISCLAIMER: Kymberleigh Richards, who operates the Transit Insider website, served on the BRC in her capacity as a Metro San Fernando Valley Governance Councilmember.
 She was also considered the "transit user" stakeholder representative due to her position at the time as the Public and Legislative Affairs Director of Southern California Transit Advocates.

-The staff reports linked from this page are in PDF format.
+The staff reports and handouts linked from this page are in PDF format.
 To view them, your browser or system must be equipped with a compatible viewer such as Foxit Reader.
 Click here to get Foxit Reader, free.